Ignatian Integration Papers

 Page 1: At the end of your first month as a Manresa Scholar, how have you positively contributed to our Integrated Learning Community (ILC) through participation in the academic, social, and spiritual programs we offer?

-Page 2: What are two concrete connections between what you are learning in your Manresa course and the Ignatian emphasis on discovery and imagination?
+Page 2: Describe two concrete examples of how the material covered in your Manresa course aligns with the Ignatian emphasis on discovery and imagination?

 Integration Paper #2: October Prompt